active-logic/activelogic-cs/Doc/QuickStart.md

 status Attack() => Strike() || EquipWeapon() || PickupWeapon();
 ```

 Gotcha!
 They will pick up their sword again (or perhaps unsheath a dagger).
-This is neat and depends on correctly implemented guard conditions.

-Guard conditions work best when you leverage agent/world state (is a weapon equiped?
-Is it in the inventory?
-Is there another weapon within a 3 meter range?).

-Status expressions implement *stateless* control.
-In our toy model/example this approach is beneficial: depending on how `Attack()` is implemented, a wounded agent may also receive healing and get back on the offense.
-Here is another possible implementation of the `Attack()` function:
+If guard conditions are not correctly implemented, pseudo-concurrency may arise, with your BT agent doing several things at once.

+*TIP*: *If this seems like a lot of work, do notice that, provided the component tasks (strike, equip, pickup) are correctly implemented, the `Attack()` function itself does not require guard conditions.*

+Let's consider another, possible implementation of the `Attack()` function:

 ```cs
 status Attack(){